tithanayut/aomsin/README.md

-# Turborepo starter
+# aomsin

-This is an official pnpm starter turborepo.
+aomsin is a simple money tracker app for demonstration of GraphQL. aomsin project uses turborepo.

 ## What's inside?